CAMPAIGN 2026

 Follow us on Facebook and Instagram for the latest updates on when NW CITY MATTERS will be coming to your neighbourhood.

-Testimonials for Dainel Fontaine
+Testimonials for Daniel Fontaine

 “Daniel Fontaine has been a strong voice for accountability at City Hall.
 I feel like someone is finally standing up for taxpayers in New West.”